 “Perhaps we should re-evaluate what we think was the state of science in Antiquity”, says Nicolai.
 “As long as this doesn’t generate any speculation on so-called lost civilisations.
 As far as these portolans are concerned, we’ll just have to think our way back step by step”.

-Until we reach the alien spaceship that left behind the first portolan maps, of course.
+All the way to the alien spaceship that left behind the first portolan maps, of course.